mablack/cordova-diagnostic-plugin/README.md

 # Overview

-This Cordova/Phonegap plugin for iOS, Android and Windows 10 Mobile is used to manage device settings such as Location,  Bluetooth and WiFi.
+This Cordova/Phonegap plugin for iOS, Android and Windows 10 UWP is used to manage device settings such as Location,  Bluetooth and WiFi.
 It enables management of run-time permissions, device hardware and core OS features.

 The plugin is registered in on [npm](https://www.npmjs.com/package/cordova.plugins.diagnostic) as `cordova.plugins.diagnostic`